srpoucse/Notification-Observer-Helper/README.md

 and voila you are done.

-Don't ever worry about removing observer again!!!
+Don't ever worry about removing observer or creating a new function again!!!

 The above code contains